South Africa: British colonisation, the Mfecane, and the Great Trek

+In the early 1800s, the Mfecane (lit. 'crushing') saw a heightened period of conflict, migration, and state formation among native groups, caused by the complex interplay of international trade, environmental instability, and European colonisation.
+Chiefdoms grew wealthier and competed over trade routes and grazing land, leading to the formation of the Ndwandwe and Mthethwa Paramountcies in the east.
+Ndwandwe defeated Mthethwa which split into different groups, one of which was led by Shaka of the amaZulu.
+The 1810s saw the fourth and fifth Xhosa Wars as British colonisation expanded.
+Ndwandwe splintered amid costly raids and Shaka's Zulu Kingdom rose to fill the power vacuum.
+The Gaza kingdom formed.
+The Zulu totally defeated the Ndwandwe, however were repelled by Gaza.

 During the early 19th century, many Dutch settlers departed from the Cape Colony, where they had been subjected to British control, in a series of migrant groups who came to be known as Voortrekkers, meaning "pathfinders" or "pioneers".
 They migrated to the future Natal, Free State, and Transvaal regions.
 The Boers founded the Boer republics: the South African Republic, the Natalia Republic, and the Orange Free State.
+In the interior, the Cape Colony expanded at the expense of the Batswana and Griqua, and Boer expansion caused great instability in the Middle Orange River region.
+The Matabele kingdom came to dominate the eastern interior, and raided the Venda kingdom.
 The discovery of diamonds in 1867 and gold in 1884 in the interior started the Mineral Revolution and increased economic growth and immigration.
-This intensified British efforts to gain control over the indigenous peoples.
+This intensified British subjugation of the indigenous people.
 The struggle to control these important economic resources was a factor in relations between Europeans and the indigenous population and also between the Boers and the British.